ZeroPointLabs/ERC-721-Lending-Contract/README.md

 # DBNFT - An ERC-721 Lending Contract

 DBNFT is an ERC-721 Contract for digital collectibles.
 The contract is designed to be integrated with either a web application or a mobile App.
 It allows the user to create and interact with ERC-721 tokens.
-This contract is aimed for artists who wish to convert their digital art into NFTs and monetize them by either selling or lending the NFT.
+This contract is aimed for artists who wish to convert their digital creations into NFTs and monetize them by either selling or lending the NFT.
 The NFT stores the ownership and lending data within the token itself.

 ## DeFi Components